 Sleep is vital for people of any age to stay healthy.
 For children, a lack of sleep can make them cranky, irritable, and cause trouble in school.
 Tired teens might be unsafe while driving.
 Kids who don't get enough sleep over the long term might be at higher risk for obesity, high blood pressure, and depression.

 There are some simple changes parents can make to encourage good sleeping habits.
-Regular bedtimes, keeping bedrooms dark and quiet, and limiting screen time in the evening will all help kids fall asleep easier.
+Daily exercise, regular bedtimes, keeping bedrooms dark and quiet, and limiting screen time and caffeine in the evening before bedtime will all help kids fall asleep easier.

 When those things don't help children fall asleep or stay asleep, parents might wonder about using the supplement melatonin to help their kids get more rest.